-Schematic layout of the hydro-vent re-circulation system can be referred to FIG 6C and 6D.
+^^Schematic layout can be referred to FIG 40.

 - #4.2.4.2 If the connection is not laid in an exposed manner at the lot boundary, then it shall be laid inside underground service trench/duct with adequate cover.
 The underground/buried water mains should be laid with cover according to the latest required minimum depth of services and associated installations stipulated by Highways Department.
 The current minimum cover requirements stated in the Conditions of Excavation Permit are 450mm and 900mm on non-carriageway and carriageway respectively. - #4.2.4.3 No water pipe shall be embedded within load bearing structural elements in longitudinal direction.
-Such structural elements include, but not limited to, columns, beams and slabs. - 4.2.4.4 Vertical water pipes piercing through structural slabs and transfer plates; and horizontal water pipes piercing through beams, columns and structural walls may be permitted when such water pipes shall be protected by sleeving or other suitable means. - #4.2.4.5 A tee-branch valve, i.e. an isolation valve at a branch pipe, shall be provided for all underground water pipes, and for all communal inside service, and shall be located close to the main pipe.
+Such structural elements include, but not limited to, columns, beams and slabs.
+Screeding above slabs should not be considered as structural elements.
+Hence, water pipe embedded in screeding is acceptable.
+The water pipe in screeding shall be considered as embedded pipes. - 4.2.4.4 Vertical water pipes piercing through structural slabs and transfer plates; and horizontal water pipes piercing through beams, columns and structural walls may be permitted when such water pipes shall be protected by sleeving or other suitable means. - #4.2.4.5 A tee-branch valve, i.e. an isolation valve at a branch pipe, shall be provided for all underground water pipes, and for all communal inside service, and shall be located close to the main pipe.
 This requirement is applicable to both cold and hot water systems. - #4.2.4.6 Sufficient cleansing taps shall be provided at each floor of car parks of a building for car/floor washing.
 The cleansing supply at the car park shall be given from a fresh water cistern with a separate meter unless it is a part of the cleansing supply system of the building.
 Schematic layouts are shown in Fig 6A for reference. - #4.2.4.7 No draw-off point in inside services shall be subject to a pressure of 6 bar or above. - #4.2.4.8 The inside service shall be constructed from each flat to the existing common meter connection or in such other locations as determined by the WA. - #4.2.4.9 For new sump and pump systems, a standby pumpset shall be provided. - #4.2.4.10 For existing sump and pump systems, a standby pumpset shall be provided unless this proves to be impracticable.
 4.2.5 Concessionary Usage of Mains Water